ttntm/ttntm/src/blog/17-vue-cloudinary.md

 This approach is called *unsigned upload* and you can {% ext "read all about it in their documentation", "https://cloudinary.com/documentation/upload_images#unsigned_upload" %}.
 Yes, there could be security concerns obviously - you might want to take another approach here if you're working on something with public image upload for example.
 My semi private app has only got a few users, there's no public image upload and therefore no security concerns that would outweigh the benefits of using unsigned uploads.

 Before taking a look at the implementation, you should take a moment to think about how you'd like to process your uploaded images.
 Users shouldn't really be expected to have image processing software available that could crop and compress whatever photo they took with their phone to some predefined limits.
-Our app needs optimized images though, and that's why I recommend using so called *Upload Manipulations* - Cloudinary doesn't just offer image storage, they also offer image processing - very convenient.
+Our app needs optimized images though, and that's why I recommend using so-called *Upload Manipulations* - Cloudinary doesn't just offer image storage, they also offer image processing - very convenient.

 If you had a look at the linked documentation, you probably came across the term *upload preset* already - that's basically an ID that can has to be referenced when communicating with the API that tells Cloudinary what to do with your image, including these manipulations (see: {% ext "Cloudinary docs", "https://cloudinary.com/documentation/upload_presets" %}).